Nose Piercing Bumps - Causes & Treatments Guide

 During that time, you’ll see things that will make you feel uncomfortable, especially on a place as highly visible as your face.
 There can be redness, swelling, a little bleeding, pus and even crust around your jewelry.

-But sometimes, you’ll also see something else, something you hadn’t expected at all – a nose bump.
+But sometimes, you’ll also see something else, something you hadn’t expected at all – a nose piercing bump.

-Nose bumps are usually either pustules, granulomas or keloids.
+Nose piercing bumps are usually either pustules, granulomas or keloids.
 Let’s take a closer look at each suspect:

 As its name indicates, this nose bump is full of pus.
 Think of a pustule as a pimple or a blister at the piercing site.